AbdulHananAli/Excel-and-GMap-GUI/README.md

 # Excel-and-GMap-GUI
-An GUI that uses GMap and Excel libraries.
+An (javaFx) GUI that uses GMap and Excel libraries.
 Currently a Work-In-Progress.
 The end result is a GUI that extracts, displays and edit data from an excel sheet.
 The GUI should also have a GMap with multiple locations on it (unless internet connections issues, left click page to reload)